Weakened inspirals -- I: High mass ratio common envelope interactions in RGB stars: Results

-Table~\ref{tab:fb_summary} summarises the amount of mass expected to fall back onto the binary (the bound mass at the end of the simulations) for each of our ideal gas and tabulated EoS simulations.
-In the case of the tabulated EoS simulations, fall-back masses are in line with the observed masses of post-giant circumbinary disks ($\approx10^{-2}$~\ms).
+Table~\ref{tab:fb_summary} summarises the amount of mass expected to fall back onto the binary (the bound mass at the end of the simulations) for our simulations.
+In the case of the tabulated EoS simulations, fall-back masses are in line with the observed masses of post-giant circumbinary discs (0.02-0.05~\ms; \citealt{Pourmand2025}).
+How much more massive these discs may have been at the time of formation is unclear, but with the observed mass range in mind, we can state that only up to $\sim5$\% of our envelope would need to remain bound.
 In Table~\ref{tab:fb_summary} we also list the average location, $R_{\rm fb} \sim R_{\rm c}$, of this mass from the centre of mass of the system (binary plus bound gas), and the distances from the centre of mass of each of the two stars in the binary, $d_{\rm orb,1/2}$.